 Dame Helen Pekny, DHS, Pays Tribute to the Legacy Society

 In November 2009, Dame Helen Pekny, DHS, joined the Order’s Super Pilgrimage to the Holy Land led by Cardinal Mahony.
 There she witnessed first-hand how the Order’s involvement and investments in various projects helped promote the general welfare of both Christians and Muslims.
 She was impressed and inspired.
 The following year, she was invested in the Order.
-She is a member of the the Legacy Society and generously made an annual contribution for life or ACFL.
-(For more information on ACFL, refer to the Giving Section of our Website).
+She is a member of the the Legacy Society and generously made an Annual Contribution for Life or AC4L.
+(For more information on AC4L, refer to the Giving Section of our Website).

 At the LA Area’s mid-year meeting, held March 8th, 2020, Dame Helen delivered the following testimonial about why she joined the Legacy Society: